GeWu-Lab/Valuate-and-Enhance-Multimodal-Cooperation/README.md

 </div>

 But under realistic scenarios, the modality discrepancy could vary across different samples.
 For example, Figure 2 (a) and (b) show two audio-visual samples of *motorcycling* category.
 The motorcycle in *Sample 1* is hard to observe while the wheel of motorcycle in *Sample 2* is quite clear.
 This could make audio or visual modality contribute more to the final prediction respectively for these two samples.
 This fine-grained modality discrepancy is hard to perceive by existing methods.
-Hence, how to reasonably observe and improve multi-modal cooperation at sample-level is still expected to be resolved.
+Hence, how to reasonably observe and improve multimodal cooperation at sample-level is still expected to be resolved.
 To highlight this sample-level modality discrepancy, we propose the global balanced **MM-Debiased dataset** where the dataset-level modality discrepancy is no longer significant (as Figure 2 (d)).
-Not surprisingly, existing imbalanced multi-modal learning methods which only consider dataset-level discrepancy fail on MM-Debiased dataset, as shown in Figure 1.
+Not surprisingly, existing imbalanced multimodal learning methods which only consider dataset-level discrepancy fail on MM-Debiased dataset, as shown in Figure 1.

 <div  align="center">